Every student is different. There are various external and internal factors that may affect the pace of a student’s learning.

 Why then, do we expect all students to complete a certain amount of work by a certain date?
 And offer rewards like ice cream, when we know not all students are likely to reach the same goal?

-Research around motivation can shed some light on best practices for inspiring the type of motivation that will last beyond that ice cream cone and cultivate a lifetime love of learning.
+Research around motivation can shed some light on best practices for inspiring the type of student engagement that will last beyond that ice cream cone and cultivate a lifetime love of learning.
 And there’s examples of educators from across the country who are implementing unique goal setting and tracking systems that enable all students to succeed.

-Extrinsic Motivation and Intrinsic Motivation in the Classroom
+Intrinsic Motivation in the Classroom

 Extrinsic motivation involves expecting a reward for completing a task.
 For example, every month a school offers a special breakfast for students with perfect attendance.